ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/the-andrew-james-ice-cream-machine.markdown

   \ Chocolate and Peanut Butter, Banana, Espresso…. delicious!</p>\n<p>Enter the form\
   \ below for a chance to win and get ready for summer now with the Andrew James Ice\
   \ Cream Maker Machine!
 Good luck!</p>\n"
-entry-title: "Win Andrew James Ice Cream Machine!"
+entry-title: "Win the Andrew James Ice Cream Machine!"
 entry-content: "<p>Enter the draw to win Andrew James Ice Cream Machine by entering\
   \ below before 23:59 on 4th of May 2019.</p>\n"
 has-winner: false